treeswithlove/gameProject/README.md

 ----------------------------------
 ## GameRules

-This is jeopardy: answer the questions correctly to recieve points. answer incorrectly and lose points.
+This is jeopardy: answer the questions correctly to recieve points (all answers should be inputed with lowercase letters).
+Answer incorrectly and lose points.
+Once you answer all the questions click the "Answered all the questions!
+Did I win?" button to see if you won!
 Score above zero and win!
 Score 0 and tie.
 Score below 0 and lose.
 --------------------------------

 **Here lies my whiteboarding**